lerna-lite/lerna-lite/packages/run/README.md

 **Optional package** extracted from Lerna [run command](https://github.com/lerna/lerna/tree/main/commands/run) that will give us the ability to run [npm script](https://docs.npmjs.com/misc/scripts) in each package of the workspace that contains that script.

-This package was added mainly because NPM Workspaces don't yet support running NPM scripts in parallel (they do have this [RFC](https://github.com/npm/rfcs/issues/190), so perhaps someday this package would become irrelevant :)).
+This package was added mainly because NPM Workspaces don't yet support running NPM scripts in parallel and in topological order (they do have this [RFC](https://github.com/npm/rfcs/issues/190), so perhaps someday this package would become irrelevant :)).

 ### Internal Dependencies
 - [@lerna-lite/core](https://github.com/ghiscoding/lerna-lite/tree/main/packages/core)